 If you’ve found yourself bitten by the poker bug, then you’re bound to come across a flush at some point.
 A flush is the fifth strongest hand and occurs when a player has five cards of the same suit.
 For example, 5 of hearts, 8 of hearts, 10 of hearts, jack of hearts and an ace of hearts.
 Certain cards can turn a flush into a straight flush or a royal flush – the two best hands in online poker.

 So, what is a flush draw in poker?
 It’s when a player has four cards of the same suit, meaning they only need one more to complete the flush.
-This can happen in two scenarios: either you’re holding one card and there are three more of the same suit on the board, or you’re holding two cards of the same suit with two more placed by the dealer.
+This can happen in two scenarios: either you’re holding one card while three more of the same suit are on the board or you’re holding two cards of the same suit with two more placed by the dealer.
 As poker starting hands go, the latter is one of the finest starts to a round.
 How you deal with flush draws is a crucial aspect of becoming a finely tuned poker player.
 Let’s look at some of the best tips and strategies for playing flush draws.

 Chasing till the end can be detrimental to your game, especially if others are betting high.
 But there are ways to weigh up your options before deciding to chase the river.
 First, it’s important to know what hands can beat you when you have a flush.
 These are a full house, a four-of-a-kind, a straight flush and a royal flush.
 If you’re looking to become a more advanced player, you need to determine whether the four higher hands are possible.
 To do this, you’ll have to take note of what cards have been dealt by the dealer during the round.
 This will be your first point of information on how to play poker with a flush draw.